outdreamer/build-a-cure/docs/tasks/examples.md

       - path (in the filter network, & also possibly a path in the problem structure network)
       - interfaces, structures, & definitions used ('questions' asked by the query, 'alternatives' used as 'approximations')

-## apply structures to identify consensus perspective between opposing perspectives
+## apply structural interface to identify consensus perspective between opposing perspectives
 	- transform a structure in each perspective to a structure in the target perspective
 	    - identify structure of attributes/functions/objects common to both perspectives
 	    	- connecting functions like: 'function connecting power and distribution', 'function describing dictatorship dynamics'